iliasam/ROS_simple_nav/README.md

 * ~goal_dist_accur (double, default: 0.1)
 If the distance between the current robot pose and the goal is less than this value than robot stops.

+Some parameters of "costmap_2d" are stored in "/bin/costmap_params.yaml" file.